TV Globo: 1980s to 1990s era

+21st century era

-2001 started well for Globo, despite a fire at the Xuxa Park set in January that caused the show to end its run.
+2001 started well for Globo, despite a fire at the Xuxa Park set in January that caused the show to be cancelled.
 The network had low audience ratings in several programs, two dramas were national hits, and the second version of Sítio do Picapau Amarelo children's program debuted.
 In the news departments the network covered the 9/11 attacks in the United States, and continued its coverage in the long aftermath.

 On 1 October 2001, O Clone debuted and enjoyed both critical and popular success.
 It was written by Glória Perez and featured a large cast of stars.
 The telenovela was exported to 91 countries and has also become an international success.

-Globo aired the 2002 World Cup as national broadcaster.
-On 23 November 2002, the Canadian rock band Rush came to Rio de Janeiro, and performed a 3-hour-long set at the Maracanã Stadium.
-This concert was broadcast live on Globo and later released on DVD.

-On 6 August 2003, owner and president of Globo, Roberto Marinho, died at age 98 in a hospital in Rio de Janeiro.
-His three children assumed leadership of the network in the aftermath and Globo provided national coverage of the mourning that followed up till his burial.

-2004–2019: Continued dominance, decline of telenovelas, and Globo vs. Record

 For Globo, 2004 was the beginning of the long decline of viewership support for its legendary telenovelas, but the year was one of the strongest for television drama as telenovelas Da Cor do Pecado and Senhora do Destino made high ratings one after the other.
 The year saw its 2004 Athens Olympics Coverage as well and debuted Brazil TV in the afternoon bringing national news stories for satellite viewers.